ycpcs/fys100-fall2016/labs/lab04.md

 The code `t.setLocation(x, y);` sets the Terrapin's location to the specified x/y coordinates.
 These might be literal values (e.g., 400, 300) or they could be variables.

-The code `t.setLocation(r, g, b);` sets the Terrapin's pen color to the specified R/G/B values.
+The code `t.setPenColor(r, g, b);` sets the Terrapin's pen color to the specified R/G/B values.

 The code `t.forward(dist);` moves the Terrapin forward by the specified distance.